sramteke171/javascript-oop/readme.md

 Even though we're technically using objects to organize our code, we can see a noticeable amount of duplication.
 Just imagine if we needed a hundred cars in our app!
 Our code would certainly not be considered "DRY".

-As you may have noticed, some of these properties change between cars (`model` and `color`), and others stay the same.
-For example, `fuel` starts at 100, while the `drive` and `refuel` functions are the same for every car.
+As you may have noticed, some of these properties change between cars, and others stay the same.
+In the example above, while the `model` and `color` properties may vary, the `fuel` property and `drive` and `refuel` functions are the same for every car.

 Making all of these similar objects by hand is just tedious.
 What if we could build a function that makes them for us?